samuel-casey/rails_stock_price_api/README.md

 * What is the relation between **average prices** and **stocks**?

-  - stock has one average price
+  - stock has many average prices
-  - average price has many stocks
+  - average price has one stock

 * What **columns** would you want for your tables?

   - stocks
-    - id, symbol, average_price_id
+    - id, symbol

   - average price
-    - id, USD
+    - id, price_USD, date, stock_id

 * Does one of your tables get a **foreign key** column?
 If so, which?

-  - stocks gets the foreign key of an average price
+  - average_price gets the foreign key of a stock

 <br>